Our meetings and our red thread topic for the year.

 24-25 October 2018, Timisoara, Romania: Travelling Academy on creating local cultural networks.
 This is a small, peer-to-peer meeting for those of you who are striving to connect with other territorial actors in order to have a greater impact in your work for the local community.
 We will see how to formulate a strategy, negotiate cooperation, align on values, work together, evaluate and adjust to changes.
 Our meeting will be hosted in Timisoara by Ambasada.
 Read more and register here.

-November 2018-December 2018: BECC 2019 call for applications.
+12 November 2018-15 December 2018: BECC 2019 call for applications.
 This year's edition of our flagship staff exchange/training programme will be on building local networks & cooperating with other organisations for more impact on your communities.
-The kickoff seminar will be hosted by Termokiss in Prishtina, Kosovo.
+The kickoff seminar will be hosted by Termokiss in Prishtina, Kosovo, in March 2019.

-Spring 2019: Project Fair (location to be confirmed).
+4-5-6 June 2019, Lisbon and Convento da Arrabida : Project Fair.
 We have about 15 slots for organisations or individuals seeking international partners for a European collaboration.
 Participants will present a draft project to other attendees ahead of the meeting.
-We'll also save some slots for people wishing to attend as observers.

 Spring 2020, Denmark: Summit of Cultural Centres organised in partnership with Trans Europe Halles network.
 This conference will bring together (mostly public-funded) ENCC members and (fiercely independant) TEH members for a look at our similarities, contrasts & futures.
 Should be interesting.